linhtran1003/fc-barcelona-performance-analysis/README.md

 ![La Liga Performance Trends](./outputs/figures/goals_vs_rank.png)

-- Barcelona’s attacking output peaked between 2014 - 2017 with highest goals scored is 116, after which total goals declined sharply until the lowest point in 2021/22, declined 41% compared to their peak season.
+- Goals scored declined 41% from their peak of 116 (2016/17) to 68 (2021/22).
+- Win rate declined from 79% (2014/15) to 55% (2021/22), indicating loss of competitiveness and cosistency.
+- Despite scoring fewer goals in 2022/23, Barcelona improved their ranking due to a 47% reduction in goals conceded, reflecting tactical restructuring and emphasizing the importance of compact defense beside pure attacking output.
-- Despite fluctuations in goals scored, league rank did not always follow the same pattern, indicating that defensive stability and match consistency also played a crucial role in match and league outcomes.
+- Despite fluctuations in goals scored, league rank did not always follow the same pattern, indicating that defensive stability and match consistency played a crucial role in match and league outcomes.
-- The 2022/23 rebound (fewer goals but improved ranking) reflects tactical restructuring, prioritizing compact defense over pure attacking output.

 ### 🟡 Insights About Their Weakenesses in Defense Based on Scoring Trends

 ![Defensive Weakness Visualizations](./outputs/figures/goals_vs_goals-against.png)

 - The line charts above illustrate goals distribution of FCB over the past 10 years.
 As shown by 2nd chart, the goal difference (goals scored - goals against) decreased gradually after 2016.
 This indicates that although the team maintained strong attacking numbers throughout the decade, but goals conceded increased steadily after 2016, reducing goal difference each season.
-- The 2021/22 season shows the most severe imbalance: lowest goals scored (68) + unusually high goals conceded (38), producing the decade’s lowest goal difference.
+- Goals conceded increased 81% between 2014/15 (21 GA) and 2021/22 (38 GA).
+The 2021/22 season shows the most severe imbalance: lowest goals scored (68) + unusually high goals conceded (38), producing the decade’s lowest goal difference.
-- The 2022/23 season marked a defensive turnaround as goals conceded dropped to the lowest level in 10 years (20 GA), coinciding with managerial and tactical changes.
+- The 2022/23 season marked a defensive turnaround as goals conceded dropped to the lowest level in 10 years (20 GA) improved efficiency by 47%, coinciding with managerial and tactical changes.
 - However, the subsequent 23/24 season raised questions about their consistency.
 Despite tactical improvement, the team’s defensive performance deteriorated, with goals conceded reaching their highest level in a decade (44).
 This suggests that besides manager - other factors such as player dependency or financial situation - may have influenced their on-pitch performance, especially in defense.

 ### 🔴 Insights About Their Finishing Efficiency Based on Goals-For (GF) and Expected-goals (xG)

 ![Finishing Efficiency Visualization](./outputs/figures/finishing_eff.png)

-- The analysis of FC Barcelona finishing efficiency based on Goals-For (GF) and Expected Goals (xG) across different ball situation reveal distinct patterns in the team's attacking performance over the last 10 years.
-Efficiency is measured as the ratio of Goals-For (GF) to Expected Goals (xG) (`GF/xG`), where a ratio above 1 indicates overperformance and below 1 indicates underperformance.
+- Efficiency is measured as the ratio of Goals-For (GF) to Expected Goals (xG) (`GF/xG`) (based on ball situations), where a ratio above 1 indicates overperformance and below 1 indicates underperformance.
 - **Open play:** Involving the play of live ball, usually contributes the majority of goals of any team.
-From **2014–2019**, Barcelona slightly overperformed xG in open play, indicating high finishing quality from elite forwards.
-After **2019/20**, open-play finishing efficiency dropped below 1.0, suggesting fewer clinical chances converted despite similar chance volume.
+From **2014–2019**, Barcelona slightly overperformed in open play with an average of 1.05 GF/xG, indicating high finishing quality from elite forwards.
+After **2019/20**, there was a decrease of 11% to an average of 0.93 GF/xG, suggesting fewer clinical chances converted despite similar chance volume.
 - **Set pieces:** Corner kick and freekick are usually parts of set piece but analyzing them separately will provides better understanding and visualization of their performance trend.
 FC Barcelona showed strong execution in dead-ball scenarios between 2014 and 2019, especially in freekick with an average of 1.38 GF/xG.
-However, freekick efficiency declined sharply after Messi’s departure (2020), confirming strong dependency on a key player.
+However, freekick efficiency declined sharply to 0.8 GF/xG - a drop of 42% - after Messi’s departure (2020), confirming strong dependency on a key player.
-- **Overall trend:** Overall finishing inefficiency post-2020 likely contributed to point losses in closer matches, especially when combined with defensive issues.
-However, finishing inefficiency, particularly post-2020, may have cost Barcelona decisive points in both domestic and international competitions.
+- **Overall trend:** Overall finishing inefficiency post-2020 especially when combined with defensive issues, may have cost Barcelona decisive points in both domestic and international competitions.

 ### 🔵 Insights About Their International Performance